MrJackSpade/RG35XXP-XFCE/README.md

 ## Important Notes

-- **Base OS**: This has only been tested on 35XXP-240118OS-EN64GB
-- **Reboot on Completion**: The console will reboot once the installation is completed.
-- **SD Card Size**: A 64GB SD card is recommended for optimal performance, though smaller sizes may work.
-- **Current Limitations**: There are no battery or WiFi widgets available on the desktop currently.
-- **Installation Text**: During installation, some text may display as "?????" due to the region setting, which is switched to "US" only at the end of the installation.
-This may be addressed in future updates.
-- **Duration**: The installation process, particularly the swap file creation, can take a significant amount of time.
 - **Discretion Advised**: Installing this environment may affect other functionalities of the device.
 No adverse effects have been observed, but installation is at the user's discretion.
-- **Peripheral Support**: The environment supports mouse and keyboard, which are necessary for remapping QJoyPad.
+- **Peripheral Support**: The environment supports (not requires) mouse and keyboard, which are necessary for remapping QJoyPad.

 ## Contributing